GloriaTT502a/nyc_project/README.md

 Data Quality Control
 ===========================

-1. Test table in dbt
+### Test table in dbt
-    1) Test for staging tables
+  - Test for staging tables

-      For valid table, data is not null.
+    1) For valid table, data is not null.
       ![Test for staging tables](https://github.com/GloriaTT502a/nyc_project/blob/img/img/Test_staging_table.png)

-    2) Test for warehouse tables
+  - Test for warehouse tables

-      For dim tables, primary key is unique and not null.
+    1) For dim tables, primary key is unique and not null.
       ![Test for warehouse tables](https://github.com/GloriaTT502a/nyc_project/blob/img/img/Test_dim_table.png)

-      For fact tables, the foreign key can be found in primary key.
+    2) For fact tables, the foreign key can be found in primary key.
       ![Test for fact tables](https://github.com/GloriaTT502a/nyc_project/blob/img/img/Test_fact_table.png)

-2. data cleaning
+### Data cleaning

     Separate data as valid and invalid data according to data cleaning rules for green and yellow taxi records.

     Data cleaning rules for green taxt records: